jansemmelink/goweb1/DEVELOPMENT.md

     - list.item selection opens the item
     - tabular display is working needed
 - added edit
-    - get works without id, but busy figuring out how to pass args to get func
+    - get works and pass in national id
-    - save works without id - should anyway get id from internal
+    - save works without id because it gets it from the struct
     - cancel not yet working to go back

 # Busy With #
-- editormodule to get/edit/save with user struct types from get/set func editor can now edit profile, editor must also be able to work on list selection when Item is already defined by list. but item then is map... not struct.

-- editor must get with id, e.g. profile[id]
-    with two concurrent windows, not yet separated
+- edit:
+    edit work for profile with specified get func, but now trying to use edit after job selection to use Item specified by list

+    note: current home is broken to get nat id because not yet have conditional actions

+        but item then is map... not struct. cancel not yet working

 - editor also need option to view not in form or view in form but read only all fields and enable/disable edit when nothing changed